mv2devnul/taglib/README.md

 All avalailable via quicklisp

 * optima and optima.ppcre: for quick parsing of FLAC tags
-* flexi-streams: for in-memory streams and string decoding
+* flexi-streams: for in-memory streams and string decoding (note: make sure you get the most recent one, which has a bug fix I made)

 # References